 Use a traditional credit card

 Another way to finance dental procedures is by using credit cards.
 However, it’s very important to note that there are risks involved when you open credit cards for this purpose.
 Many banks charge high interest rates.
-If you are not able to pay the balance on your account on time, you will likely pay much more than the original cost of the dental care.
+If you cannot pay the balance on your account on time, you will likely pay much more than the original cost of dental care.